 The Restoration Authority will primarily fund voluntary habitat restoration projects.
-The Authority will not fund project impacts that are not compensated on-site as part of the restoration project (e.g. through private mitigation banks or other off-site mitigation actions).
-However, the Authority may fund the on-site compensatory requirements of a project that is eligible for Measure AA funds and that demonstrates net positive benefits.
-The Authority may contribute to a project that is making use of mitigation funds, but the Authority's share of the funds must pay for an incremental improvement beyond compensation for damages that may have occurred elsewhere as part of the mitigation requirements.
+The Authority will not fund mitigation requirements of a project that will result in net damages to habitat elsewhere.
+The Authority may contribute to a project that is making use of mitigation funds, but the Authority's share of the funds must pay for an incremental improvement beyond compensation for damages elsewhere.